Respiratory syncytial virus: Taxonomy

 RSV is a negative-sense, single-stranded RNA virus.
 The scientific name for this viral species is human orthopneumovirus.
 This is synonymous with human respiratory syncytial virus (hRSV), which is often shortened to just RSV.
 It belongs to the genus Orthopneumovirus, family Pneumoviridae, order Mononegavirales.
 Its name comes from the fact that F proteins on the surface of the virus cause neighboring cell membranes to merge, creating large multinucleated syncytia.

 Antigenic subtypes

 RSV is divided into two antigenic subtypes, A and B, based on the reactivity of the F and G surface proteins to monoclonal antibodies.
-The subtypes tend to circulate simultaneously within local epidemics, although subtype A tends to be more prevalent.
+The subtypes tend to circulate simultaneously during local epidemics, although subtype A is usually more prevalent.
 Generally, RSV subtype A (RSVA) is thought to be more virulent than RSV subtype B (RSVB), with higher viral loads and faster transmission time.
 To date, 16 RSVA and 22 RSVB clades have been identified.
 Among RSVA, the GA1, GA2, GA5, and GA7 clades predominate; GA7 is found only in the United States.
 Among RSVB, the BA clade predominates worldwide.